Provider Routing

 </Info>

 When a request includes a bare model name without a `provider/` prefix (e.g., `"model": "gpt-4o"` instead of `"model": "openai/gpt-4o"`), Bifrost automatically resolves the provider using the Model Catalog.
-Note that this default behavior is applied **after all other routing engines** have run.
+This default behavior is applied **after all other routing engines** have run — the built-in `model-catalog-resolver` PreRequestHook plugin is registered as the last routing layer (order 9 within `builtin`), so governance routing rules, VK load balancing, and enterprise LB all get first crack.

 ### How It Works